cakephp/docs/en/core-libraries/caching.rst

         $results = Cache::read('results');

-    If you find yourself repeatedly calling ``Cache::set()`` perhaps you should create a new :php:func:`Cache::config()`.
+    If you find yourself repeatedly calling ``Cache::set()`` perhaps you should configure a separate cache engine.
 This will remove the need to call ``Cache::set()``.

 .. php:staticmethod:: increment($key, $offset = 1, $config = 'default')